Our Arts faculty work closely to deliver a rich program that allows each boy to experiment and explore, and to find his passions.

 We believe that all students can create art.
 Beginning in Kindergarten, our students have a hands-on, safe, varied experience in art that includes drawing, painting, sculpting, using clay, using fibers, printmaking, photographing, and designing.
 The pillars of our program include: using art as language and as a tool, art as a form of communication, art as a form of personal expression, art as construction and craftsmanship, understanding art in its context, and art as a means of learning about others while honoring individual students’ backgrounds and experiences.
 Our studios model professional art-making environments in which students move freely, take responsibility for themselves and for their materials, and practice discussing their work within a supportive environment.

-Every year Upper School students have the opportunity to audition for four faculty directed productions and one Senior Project play.
-Past productions have included Eurydice, Hamlet, Proof, Into the Woods, and American Buffalo.
+Every year Upper School students have the opportunity to audition for three faculty directed productions.
+These pieces range from contemporary plays to the classics and musical theater.
+We also have a rich tradition of student directed work, each spring senior theater students produce and direct the Senior Project Plays.
+Past upper school productions have included Eurydice, Hamlet, Proof, Into the Woods, and American Buffalo.

 The Music Department strives to promote excellence in music by creating meaningful experiences through performance, understanding, and appreciation of the art of music.
 We aim to help students develop their individual talents and interests as well as cultivate their musical and artistic development.
 Further, we want students to explore the areas of expression and imagination.
 We believe that every student should be given the opportunity to learn music and to share in musical experiences.
 We work to foster self-confidence, creativity, responsibility, and self-expression.